cube3power/atsd/administration/restarting.md

 25587 NameNode
 ```

-If any HBase processes are still running, execute the following commands.
+Stop remaining HBase processes if any of the them are still running.

 ```sh
 /opt/atsd/hbase/bin/hbase-daemon.sh stop regionserver